HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-3 Power Supply Design.md

 > **Key Information:** A power supply bleeder resistor discharges the filter capacitors when power is removed. {{< link id="G7A01" >}}

 Bleeder resistors are high-value resistors connected across the filter capacitors.
 They provide a discharge path that safely drains stored energy when the power supply is turned off.
 While they do consume a small amount of power during operation, the safety benefit far outweighs this minor inefficiency.

+Never assume a power supply is safe just because it's unplugged!
+Those capacitors can deliver a painful or even dangerous shock.
+Always wait for bleeder resistors to do their job, or manually discharge capacitors through an appropriate resistor before working on equipment.

 #### Modern Alternative: Switchmode Power Supplies